melikeiremguler/unsplash-client/README.md

  ### You can access the working version of the project from the api below.
  https://unsplash-client.herokuapp.com/
- When the project was first opened, shows the search results for the Istanbul keyword.
+ When the search page loaded, it shows the search results for the keyword "Istanbul".

  # Project Important Points